AgataMaria/CSNotes-missed-semester/README.md

 ## What this is
 My personal notes from the [MIT's 'Missing Semester' course](https://missing.csail.mit.edu/).
-I am completing the course with a study group, some of us are compulsive note takers, some of us share their notes. :nerd_face:
+I am completing the course with a study group, some of us are compulsive note takers, some of us share their notes... :nerd_face: so here we are.

 ## What it isn't
 These notes are in no way comprehensive and in no way a good reflection of the course content - the course creators have released official notes, so for valueable content you please refer to the course's website.